hashicorp/terraform-provider-awscc/docs/data-sources/lambda_event_source_mapping.md

   +   ``CLIENT_CERTIFICATE_TLS_AUTH`` ?
 (Amazon MSK, self-managed Apache Kafka) The Secrets Manager ARN of your secret key containing the certificate chain (X.509 PEM), private key (PKCS#8 PEM), and private key password (optional) used for mutual TLS authentication of your MSK/Apache Kafka brokers.
   +   ``SERVER_ROOT_CA_CERTIFICATE`` ?
 (Self-managed Apache Kafka) The Secrets Manager ARN of your secret key containing the root CA certificate (X.509 PEM) used for TLS encryption of your Apache Kafka brokers.
 - `uri` (String) The value for your chosen configuration in ``Type``.
 For example: ``"URI": "arn:aws:secretsmanager:us-east-1:01234567890:secret:MyBrokerSecretName"``.

+<a id="nestedatt--tags"></a>
+### Nested Schema for `tags`

+Read-Only:

+- `key` (String) The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+- `value` (String) The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.